 While many—ok, most—retailers aren’t in a position to create this kind of fine-tuned forecasting, creating demand models that take the realities of their organization into account could be helpful in sustaining customer interest throughout the holiday shopping season that seems to be getting longer and longer each year.

-A deep dive forensics into last year’s sales and marketing campaigns is a worthwhile endeavor to do before the autumn leaves fall.
-There’s no reason to wait until January to make improvements that might increase sales during the most important period, especially in this uniquely challenging year.
+A deep dive forensics into last year’s sales and marketing campaigns is a worthwhile endeavor to do before you hang your stockings.
+There’s no reason to wait until January to make improvements that might increase sales during the most important period.

 If retailers can get their data house in order, the analytics ROI will follow.
 And Black Friday, Cyber Monday, Singles Day in China, Boxing Day in England and Australia, and New Year’s Day everywhere will be something for retailers to celebrate as they recognize that the holiday season might just be analysts’s most wonderful time of the year.